Watch the Video Tutorial

 Save and close all of your book documents.
 Leave the Book panel open, and click the Save Book button.
 Deselect all the documents in the Book panel.
 Go to the Book panel menu, then click on Package book for Print….

 Go back to your Book panel’s menu.
 Use Export book to PDF to create a PDF file of your book.
-This will be your second submission on Canvas.
+This will be your second submission on Brightspace.

 InDesign books… like a boss.